 Cleveland Heights, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 Like elsewhere in America, most people in Cleveland Heights use a private automobile to get to work.
 But notably, a substantial number of Cleveland Heights‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The most common language spoken in Cleveland Heights is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.